 Currently the Alvord Seeding is rated "moderate" for cost-weighted connectivity.
 Based on the TNC model, "moderate" falls between "high" and "low", meaning that the site is of "moderate" significance with regard to its value as connectivity habitat.
 Per ARMPA MD SSS 12, the BLM is required to look at areas outside of PHMA that function as connecting habitat when doing analysis.
 During seeding maintenance in the Alvord Seeding, if sagebrush cover was reduced to below 15% it would likely reduce the connectivity rating to "low" within the affected area and may reduce its value with regard to GRSG use.
 Removal of sagebrush would also likely increase the barrier posed by the presence of the seeding to GRSG movement from "low" or "moderate", based on the TNC model, to "high" meaning the presence of the seeding would increase as a barrier to GRSG movement (due to the reduction in cover).
 However, given the relatively small footprint of the pasture on the landscape and within the connectivity corridor, and that the seeding has been maintained as such for over 50 years, impacts to GRSG movement within the Alvord Allotment would be minimal.
-Negative effects to connectivity habitat could be avoided if adequate sagebrush cover ($\geq 15\%$) is retained as part of seeding maintenance.
+Negative effects to connectivity habitat could be avoided if adequate sagebrush cover (>15%) is retained as part of seeding maintenance.
 While the ARMPA Table 1-6 does have an objective to keep a minimum of 15% sagebrush cover on site during sagebrush removal activities, such as brush beating, that objective is specific to PHMA.
 The ARMPA does not provide an objective specific to GHMA.
 The Alvord Seeding is also outside all 4-mile lek buffers.
-Brushbeating in strips or mosaics per ARMPA MD VEG 15 would help to minimize the impact to GRSG, including connectivity, since sagebrush would be left throughout the pasture in strips or islands.
+Brush beating in strips or mosaics per ARMPA MD VEG 15 would help to minimize the impact to GRSG, including connectivity, since sagebrush would be left throughout the pasture in strips or islands.
 While native species would be preferred to maintaining the seeding with crested wheatgrass, site characteristics, including the presence of invasive annual grasses, would make reseeding with natives unlikely to be successful with a low probability of establishment.
 Crested wheatgrass provides the same function as other deep-rooted grasses and helps protect the site from further annual grass invasion.
 Other proposed range developments and grazing schedule changes would not impact connectivity or increase barriers to GRSG movement.

 Overall, it is expected that increased water availability would be beneficial to wildlife, as water is a limiting resource for habitat occupation in areas of the allotment where water is scarce.
 Improved dispersal, particularly in the winter use allotments, would allow for targeting of invasive annual grasses while native bunchgrasses are dormant.
 Reduced competition by invasive annual grasses to native plant communities would improve habitat conditions for wildlife and reduce the risk of catastrophic wildfires that may potentially destroy habitat and alter the ecology of affected areas for the foreseeable future.
+The reduced potential for large catastrophic wildfires would be beneficial for GRSG and other wildlife as the risk of a catastrophic wildfire, that would result in habitat loss and altered plant communities and ecological function would be reduced, protecting habitat in the long-term.